willkessler/jupytergraffiti/README.md

 ./jupytergraffiti/build_and_run.sh
 ```

-This will build and start up a Docker container running the Jupyter Server and
+This will build and start up a Docker container running the Jupyter
-the _Jupyter Graffiti_ extension, with the container's home directory
+Server and the _Jupyter Graffiti_ extension, with the container's home
-being mounted where your Jupyter Notebook(s) are located.
+directory being mounted where your Jupyter Notebook(s) are located,
+and serving Notebooks over port 8888.

 The advantage of using the Docker container is that *Jupyter Graffiti*
-is always loaded automatically so you don't have to execute `import
+is always loaded automatically, so you don't have to execute `import
 jupytergraffiti` in the Notebook just to play back *Graffitis* (but
-you *will* need to run it to access the _Graffiti_ API, see below for
+you *will* need to run it to access the _Graffiti_ API and switch to
-details on that).
+*Create* mode).

 Take a look at the output of the Jupyter Server running in the
 container.
 It has the secret key you need to be able to surf to this
 Jupyter server.
 The output will look something like this (but note
-that the Jupyter Server login token will change every time you restart
+that the Jupyter Server login token will change every time you run `build_and_run.sh`):
-this container):

 ```
 Copy/paste this URL into your browser when you connect for the first time,